 LEAs should use Data Element 3 (Incident Date) to enter the year, month, and day (YYYYMMDD) when the incident occurred or the beginning of the time period in which it occurred, as appropriate.
 This data element also includes the report date indicator (R = Report Date) and the hour of the incident (00-23).
-LEAs should use the report date indicator to designate whether the date entered is the Report Date rather than the Incident Date.
+If the Incident Date is unknown, the date of the report with the indicator R = Report should be entered.
+If the Incident Hour is unknown, the hour should be left blank.
 This data element is mandatory in each NIBRS submission.